 On September 5, 2017, we announced our agreement to participate in a joint venture with Global Hemp Group, Inc., a Canadian corporation, in a multi-phase industrial hemp project on the Acadian peninsula of New Brunswick, Canada.
 The joint venture agreement required us to pay for one-half of the phase 1 costs of the project, which amounted to \$13,500.
 We expect that we will make subsequent contributions to the project, as it moves into succeeding phases.
-This is a related party transaction because o ur former Director and current affiliate shareholder Charles Larsen is a Director and control person of Global Hemp Group.
+Our Director Charles Larsen is a Director and control person of Global Hemp Group.
 Additionally, our Director and Officer Donald Steinberg, is a stockholder owning less than 10% of equity in Global Hemp Group, Inc.